panpeter/rugpullgame/README.md

 # Rug Pull Game

 Rug Pull game is developed by Piotr Wilczek as a side project to dive into smart contracts and web3.
-It's been deployed on BNB blockchain and its address is [0xB55DD5b91Ef815cEc527e054B67f4D298111aD9F](https://bscscan.com/address/0xd395F51969A9d1A91F9ee726bf25303d9FEE4c2E).
+It's been deployed on Polygon blockchain and its address is [0x3bc9Fa2CbA7090aa3Eb7F8d24C66098B5E429312](https://polygonscan.com/address/0x3bc9Fa2CbA7090aa3Eb7F8d24C66098B5E429312).
 The website is available at https://rugpullgame.xyz/

 ## Rules of the game

 The game is based on the [bidding fee auction](https://en.wikipedia.org/wiki/Bidding_fee_auction).

-To participate the player has to "pump" by calling the pump contract method with 0.005 BNB (~1.5 USD).
-This 0.005 BNB is added to the reward pool.
+To participate the player has to "pump" by calling the pump contract method with 1% of the reward pool.
+This is added to the reward pool.

-After 20 blocks, if nobody else pumps, the player can call do the rug pull by calling "rugPull" method and receive the reward pool.
-Small portion is transfered to developer account to support further work.
+After 30 blocks, if nobody else pumps, the player can call do the rug pull by calling "rugPull" method and receive the reward pool.
+Small portion is transferred to developer account to support further work.

-If someone else pumps, they need to wait 20 blocks, and if nobody else pumps they can call "rugPull" method and receive the reward pull.
+If someone else pumps, they need to wait 30 blocks, and if nobody else pumps they can call "rugPull" method and receive the reward pull.
 And so on...

 ## Playing script